thomasjohnhopkins/BetterSounds/README.md

 ## Exploring the site

-Click around to experience the sites various functionality:
+Click around to experience the site's various functionality:

 - Users who are not logged in will be brought to a welcome page.
 This page is populated with tracks featured on BetterSounds.
 Clicking on a track item will bring up the music player.
 If you start playing a track before you log in, the audio player will persist during the navigation of the site, including the sign in/sign up process.
 - Upon entry to the site, the current users collection of tracks are displayed.
 This collection includes any tracks uploaded or explicitly followed by the user, if any.